The Perfect 10-Days in Portugal Itinerary (Without a Car)

 • Dinner at LX Factory

-Where to stay in Lisbon: I spent my time in Lisbon at the BE Poet Baixa Hotel, which is a boutique hotel right on Rua Augusta in Baixa.
-Other good hotel options include Memmo Alfama Hotel in Alfama, and the Corpo Santo Lisbon.
+Where to stay in Lisbon: I spent my time in Lisbon at Hotel Da Baixa, which is an excellent hotel on Rua da Prata in the Baixa neighborhood.
+Other good hotel options include Memmo Alfama Hotel in Alfama, the Corpo Santo Lisbon (top-rated in Lisbon), and BE Poet Baixa Hotel.

 Day 5: Half-day trip to Óbidos